claottoni/Paleogenomics-Tor-Vergata/source/9_Metagenomic_analysis.rst

   library(vegan)

-Phyloseq works with ``biom`` objects that store all the required information: abundance of taxa, sample metadata, taxonomy First you can import the otu table with taxa abundances, and tweak it to remove unwanted columns (the first three resulting from the genome length normalization).
+Phyloseq works with ``biom`` objects that store all the required information: abundance of taxa, sample metadata, taxonomy First you can import the otu table with taxa abundances, including the species names as row names and removing the unwanted columns (the first four resulting from the genome length normalization).
 ::

   otu = as.matrix(read.delim("abundance_table_IDs.merged.norm", header=T, fill=T, row.names=1, sep="\t"))
-  otu.final = (otu[,-c(1:3)])
+  otu.final = (otu[,-c(1:4)])
   # make the matrix values as numeric
   class(otu.final) <- "numeric"